The Long Road Home

 I’ve toyed with a few titles for this post, including - ‘My Kingdom for a Backslash’, or ‘Fish Don’t Know They’re in Water’.
 In the end I felt ‘The Long Road /home’ was the most fitting.
 This post is about my thoughts and experiences as a software developer, leading up to my use of Linux and building my first non-Microsoft based Web application.

 I’m a non-CompSci grad - having started my academic life with a college diploma in biology (a Canadian community college is the equivalent to what would have been called a ‘polytechnic’ in the UK).
 After about four years of working as a laboratory assistant, I decided that biology wasn’t for me, and moved into IT.
 I started the hard-way – in PC support, and slowly worked my way up from there.
-I had a couple of lucky breaks along the way, which combined with a lot of work, meant that I was eventually able to pass for a ‘nearly’ competent IT professional (whatever that means).
+I had a couple of lucky breaks along the way, which combined with a lot of work, meant that I was eventually able to pass for a ‘nearly’ competent IT professional.

 After several years of ICT related employment (and having overseen a couple of medium sized software projects), I decided that I needed to go back to the coalface, and learn more about software development.
 I started by writing desktop applications in VB6, followed by C# and ASP.NET.
 I also sat the required exams for the Microsoft MCSD and MCDBA certifications (.NET versions).
 I was firmly in the Microsoft camp.
 In fact even before my switch from biology to IT, I’d been building XT compatible clones – feeding DOS and Windows floppies into the disk drives of my home-built machines.
 It all seemed like good fun at the time.

 Later – having earned some certs, and with a few projects under my belt – I thought I was doing all right, earning okay money on a couple of contracts, and thinking things were generally headed in the right direction.